 Students taking UW-La Crosse online courses are provided access to the same resources as traditional on-campus students.
 This includes full access to UW-La Crosse's Murphy Library.

 How do I get my text books?

-You rent your books for online courses through UWL text book rental just like you do for your on-campus courses.
+You rent your books for online courses through UWL's Textbook Rental Services, just like you would for any on-campus courses.

 Is financial aid available?